 We love enchiladas in my house.
 LOVE.
 These were so amazing that my husband insisted we put them into our regular rotation.

 Begin by rinsing and drying 3 poblano peppers.
 Brush them lightly with EVOO and place them on a lined baking sheet.
 Bake at 450 degrees for 35-45 minutes until the skin is dark and the outer lining is wrinkled.
 Let stand for 30 minutes.

 Salt & pepper 1.25lbs of chicken tenders and cook them over medium heat in a sauce pan with 1tbl of EVOO.Set aside.
 Add into the same pan 1 sliced green pepper and 1 small sliced yellow onion.
 Cook until soft.
 Dice the cooked chicken and place into a large mixing bowl.

 Add the cooked onions and green pepper into the mixing bowl.
 Now skin and seed the poblanos and add them to your mixing bowl.
 Your filling is complete.

 In the same saucepan, melt 1tbl of butter and then add 2tsp minced garlic.
 Once garlic becomes fragrant (1 minute), add 1tbl flour and whisk to combine.
 Slowly add 1.25C of whole milk and then 1/2C sour cream.
 Whisk until it becomes thick and then stir in 1/2tsp cumin and 1/2tsp chili powder.
 Continue stiring until sauce thickens and warms through.

 Lay a couple spoonfuls of the sauce into the bottom of a baking dish.
-Using freshly cooked flour tortillas, roll approximately 1/2 cup of the chicken mix into each tortilla.
-Top chicken with remaining sauce.
+Using freshly cooked flour tortillas, roll approximately 1/2 cup of the chicken mix plus some shredded pepper jack cheese into each tortilla.
+Top enchiladas with remaining sauce.